When you are done with the above:

 Click or press on the term to see the definition.
 Repeat to hide.

-The revenue you would receive if a building’s leasable space was 100% occupied.
+The revenue you would receive if a building’s leasable space was 100% occupied, and all square footage was leased at market rent.

 A fully-occupied building except for an expected “systemic” level of vacancy.